 The Committee shall be led by a chairperson and vice-chairperson.
 The Committee shall elect a chairperson and vice-chairperson at the meeting immediately after the Trustee Caucus/Inaugural meeting.
+The chairperson shall be a Trustee and the vice-chairperson may be any member of the Committee.
 The term of the chairperson and vice-chairperson is two years.